jasonodonnell/postgres-operator-playbooks/hugo/content/prereq/prerequisites.md

 Each install of the operator will create a corresponding directory in `$HOME/.pgo/<PGO NAMESPACE>` which will contain the TLS and `pgouser` client credentials.

+## Deploying Grafana and Prometheus

+PostgreSQL clusters created by the operator can be configured to create additional containers for collecting metrics.
+These metrics are very useful for understanding the overall health and performance of PostgreSQL database deployments over time.
+The collectors included by the operator are:

+* Node Exporter - Host metrics where the PostgreSQL containers are running
+* PostgreSQL Exporter - PostgreSQL metrics

+The operator, however, does not install the neccessary timeseries database (Prometheus) for storing the collected metrics or the front end visualization (Grafana) of those metrics.

+Included in these playbooks are roles for deploying Granfana and/or Prometheus.
+See the `inventory` file for options to install the metrics stack.

+{{% notice tip %}}
+At this time the Crunchy PostgreSQL Operator Playbooks only support storage classes.
+{{% /notice %}}